Pre-K Printable Fun

 Set up a unique art invitation that engages the senses!

-Preschoolers are sure to love the process of Painting with Flowers
+Preschoolers are sure to love the process of painting with flowers.

 Try this!